-This workshop will be conducted by the Japanese photographer, Miho Kajioka, on the beautiful Greek island of Santorini, situated in the southern Aegean Sea and will be hosted by The Palm Tree Workshop Space in a restored 1800’s Captain’s House, at Akrotiri village.
+This workshop was conducted by the Japanese photographer, Miho Kajioka, on the beautiful Greek island of Santorini, situated in the southern Aegean Sea and was hosted by The Palm Tree Workshop Space in a restored 1800’s Captain’s House, at Akrotiri village.
 The Greek island of Santorini is the wonderful location for this unique workshop, and provides a natural and light inspiration for this creative and productive 5-days.

-Participants will be encouraged to make fresh work, photographing in and around the environment of the island, capturing the atmosphere of nature.
+Participants were encouraged to make fresh work, photographing in and around the environment of the island, capturing the atmosphere of nature.

 In essence the workshop is captured beautifully in a quote from The Book of Tea by Kakuzo Okakura, which is a book about the Japanese tradition of the tea ceremony.
 ‘It is essentially a worship of the Imperfect, as it is a tender attempt to accomplish something possible in this impossible thing we know as life.’

 ‘On the first day, I would like to invite everyone to my casual tea ceremony.
 It will be held outside (this style is called ’Nodate’, means something like ‘picnic tea ceremony’).

 The important thing is that I am not a teacher and I am not teaching tea ceremony, but just hosting a tea ceremony.
 Being a host for a tea ceremony is similar to holding an art exhibition.